seaglade/mdbf/README.md

 # Modular Discord Bot Framework

-A template for Discord bots based on `pycord` with built-in handling of config files (YAML or TOML), Docker packaging, and modular components powered by Cogs.
+A template for Discord bots based on `pycord` with built-in handling of config files (YAML or TOML), easy Docker packaging, and modular components powered by Cogs.

 ## Building a bot with MDBF